roehampton/module-content/computational-thinking/week-05/seminar/README.md

 ## Introduction

 The point of this seminar is to have students visualise computation.
 They already did this in part when playing Light Bot.
-Now we will do it using
+Now we will do it using flowcharts.

 ### What is a Flowchart?

+A flowchart is just a way to visualise computation.
+Explore the following example.

 1. Stand up.
 2. Turn 180.